February 8, 2021

 As a broad range of useful tools becomes available, the ability to operate machine learning and AI in a public cloud environment – and integrate them into application development at a low cost – is moving forward very quickly.

 For example, highly specialised processors, such as Google’s TPU and AWS Trainium, can manage the unique characteristics of AI and machine learning workloads in the cloud.
 These chips can dramatically decrease the cost of computing while delivering better performance.
 Adoption will grow as organisations figure out how to leverage them effectively.

 Data gravity is the idea that large masses of data exert a form of gravitational pull within IT systems and attract applications, services and even other data.
 Public cloud providers invite free data import, but data export carries a charge.

-This is prompting enterprises to build architectures that optimize for not paying that egress charge, which means pushing workloads and their data to reside in a single cloud, rather than multicloud environments.
+This is prompting enterprises to build architectures that optimise for not paying that egress charge, which means pushing workloads and their data to reside in a single cloud, rather than multicloud environments.
 Data usage in the cloud can eventually amass enough gravity to increase the cost and consumption of cloud services.

 The journey continues

-The shift in operational models and the organizational change needed to fully embrace cloud computing is significant.
+The shift in operational models and the organisational change needed to fully embrace cloud computing is significant.
 It is not a minor task to undergo that transformation journey.
 In early 2022, we will most certainly look back and be amazed again at how far cloud has progressed in one year.